There is no good time to discover you have prostate cancer. But, as with most cancers, earlier is much better ideally even before symptoms appear.

 When to get tested

-At Florida Hospital, we know the potential harms to men who receive unnecessary biopsies and treatments.
-So, were focused on employing a range of non-invasive tests and only using aggressive therapy when necessary.
+At AdventHealth, we know the potential harms to men who receive unnecessary biopsies and treatments.
+So, we're focused on employing a range of non-invasive tests and only using aggressive therapy when necessary.

-If youre looking for doctors who can give you the information you need to take charge of your health, call 407-303-3627 or visit our website to request an appointment.
+If you're looking for doctors who can give you the information you need to take charge of your health, call Call407-303-3627 or visit our website to request an appointment.